Contents

 Another benefit of having lots of high-rated book reviews is increasing the organic ranking of your book inside the Amazon algorithm.
 Especially if they are high-rated verified reviews.

-The algorithm seems to respond to recent verified reviews, so keeping reviews coming on a regular and timely basis also matters.
+• The algorithm seems to respond to recent verified reviews, so keeping reviews coming on a regular and timely basis even after launch matters.

-We know that over 70% of consumers on Amazon don’t make it past the first page, so we need to do everything we can to get it there, and that includes building book reviews.
+We know that over 70% of consumers on Amazon don’t make it past the first page, so authors need to do everything they can to get their books there, and book reviews can help.

 Now that you understand why book reviews are key, let’s jump into some tactics on how to build them.